bigleuxenchef/RestAPI/JSRestAPIHelloWorld/README.md

 Note a router is a link between path and function.

-Third Program will highlight three major features :
+Third Program will highlight two major features :

 1. Usage of regular expression to map path to function
-2. Path matching several routers, thus multiple router can execute at some point.
-3. decision to nest or not the router using `next()`
+2. Path matching several routers, thus multiple routers can execute at some point.
+Decision to nest or not the router using `next()`

 ```javascript
 var express = require('express');